CloudLabs-MOC/AI-102-AIEngineer/Instructions/17-image-classification.md

 ## Task 7: Publish the image classification model

+In this task, you will learn how to publish your trained image classification model, making it accessible for use in client applications.

 Now you're ready to publish your trained model so that it can be used from a client application.

 1. In the Custom Vision portal, on the **Performance** page,  click **&#128504; Publish** to publish the trained model with the following settings: